We Have A Body

 We have a body and we have growth.

-X concluded that although the power of performance art lies within its very form, it is often dissected, deconstructed into forms or isolated into parts and limbs.
+X concluded that although the power of performance art lies within its very form, it is often dissected, deconstructed into parts and limbs.
 It might be that a lot of people seek for the possibility of isolation and division by giving objects concepts and meanings, or even by naming them.
 And that’s why people enjoy Banksy-like symbols and iconography: ideas that are nicely diced and put together through a partial understanding of social justice.

 On a different note, how far must we go in referencing for ourselves, for our behaviours and thoughts, how far do we go into performance more than real life?